Comparing Powered Ported Bone Marrow Aspiration to Manual Standard Bone Marrow Aspiration Procedures

 Detailed Description

-This single center, randomized, controlled trial will compare the manual standard bone marrow aspiration needle to the power ported aspiration needle for use in the posterior iliac crest of healthy volunteers for bone marrow aspiration specimen collection.
-The study will compare the quality of specimen yield of the devices, subject reported level of pain with needle insertion and aspiration, and time from needle/skin contact to needle insertion and to sample acquisition.
-Each subject will serve as his/her own control and will receive bilateral bone marrow aspiration procedures using both the manual standard and power ported needles.
-The order in which the devices are used for each subject's procedures and on which side each device will be used will be randomized.
+This single center study will compare the manual standard bone marrow aspiration device to the powered ported bone marrow aspiration device for use in the posterior iliac crest of healthy adult volunteers for bone marrow aspiration specimen collection.
+The study will evaluate the quality of specimen yield of the devices, subject reported level of pain with needle insertion and aspiration, and time from needle/periosteum contact to needle insertion and to sample acquisition.
+Each subject will receive bilateral bone marrow aspiration procedures using both the manual standard and power ported needles.
+Subjects were randomized for which device procedure was performed first.
+The second procedure was performed using the other device.

 Study Type